MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/monitor.md

 1. Select **Invite** in the top menu.

-1. Specify by name or alias of the users in Azure Active Directory with which you want to invite to the Monitor session.
+2. Specify by name or alias of the users in Azure Active Directory with which you want to invite to the Monitor session.

     ![Invite user](./media/monitor/invite-user.png "Invite user")

-1. Select the user to generate a link to the current Monitor diagnostics session.
+3. Select the user to generate a link to the current Monitor session.

 > [!NOTE]
 > The link is unique for each user.
 It cannot be shared between users.
 The link expires after 60 minutes.

-1. Select the link icon to copy the session link and send it to the user you have invited to the session.
+4. Select the link icon to copy the session link and send it to the user you have invited to the session.

     ![Session link](./media/monitor/session-link.png "Session link")

-1. The link opens the Monitor and connects the user to your Monitor session.
+5. The link opens the Monitor and connects the user to your Monitor session.

 ## Download and upload a trace file